charlie249/sudoku-ai/README.md

 The numbers between the pipe symbols show you a number that's been solved.
 Numbers that are outside the two pipes are possible values for that cell (only occurs if the number has not been solved).

 For example, `|0|123` would mean 1, 2 or 3 could go in that position.
-`|3|` would mean that this cell's value must be 3.
+`|3|` would mean that this cell's value can only be 3.

 ## Performance Measurements:
-At the end, the program prints a summary to allow you to see how efficient the algorithm was, like this:
+At the end, the program will print a summary of the program to allow you to see how efficient and effective the algorithm was.
+For example:

 Board Solved!
 Performance Measure: 49
 Time: 55.8531284332 milliseconds

-The printed performance heuristic reflects how many steps the program took to solve the puzzle (higher score means more efficient).
-For brute force, you'll see a negative score in the thousands, whereas for AI, you'll likely see a score between 40 and 60.
+The printed `Performance Measure:` tells you how many steps the program took to solve the puzzle (the higher the score, the more efficient the program was).
+For the brute force option, it is likely you will see a negative score in the thousands, whereas for the AI option, you will probably see a score thats between 40 and 60.

-The second performance measurement used is the time taken to solve the program (you'll see a number in the thousands of milliseconds for brute force, but around 50ms for AI).
+The second thing displayed `Time:` tells you how long the program has actually taken to solve the program (you should see a number in the thousands of milliseconds for the brute force option, and around 50ms for the AI option).